All Episodes

 We're a racist society top to bottom.

-And millions, perhaps most Americans don't have a chance to improve their circumstance in our economy.
+And millions, perhaps most Americans, don't have a chance to improve their circumstance in our economy.

-And in return, he doesn't say this, and this is the key.
+And in return, he doesn't say this.

-Because the federal government will control how much you make, how much you spend, where you go.
+You will sacrifice all your personal freedoms because the federal government will control how much you make, how much you spend, where you go.

-Uh is that right?
+Is that right?

-I'm not gonna be a doctor anymore.
+A lot of doctors are going to say, no, I'm not going to be a doctor anymore.

-So therefore, you're going to have to see a physician's assistant or a nurse practitioner.
+So, therefore, you're going to have to see a physician's assistant or a nurse practitioner.

-They won't be there.
+They won't be there, just like in Cuba.

 There are no doctors in Cuba.

-They can't get medical care there, even though it's free because all the doctors have left.
+They can't get medical care there, even though it's free, because all the doctors have left.

 It's amazing.